 How Can Hospitals Be Responsible for Malpractice?

 Hospitals can either be directly liable for their own actions, or they can be held “vicariously” liable for the negligent actions of an employee.
-Vicarious liability is when an entity is held liable for the actions or negligence of an another.
-Because hospitals can have a very large number of employees within their organization, they are expected to make reasonable inquiries to ensure applicants have necessary credentials and licensing.
+Vicarious liability is when an entity is held liable for the actions or negligence of another.
+Because hospitals can have a very large number of employees within their organization, they are expected to make reasonable inquiries to ensure applicants have the necessary credentials and licensing.
 If they do not, and they hire someone who does not have proper licensing or education, and that person injures a patient, the hospital can be held liable under the “corporate negligence” doctrine.

 Hospitals are required to ensure there are enough registered nurses available to see to patient needs and maintain a standard of care.
 If a hospital does not adequately provide enough staff members to provide that standard of care and a patient is injured as a result, this can be considered malpractice.

 If you are a victim of medical malpractice, you must file your case quickly.
 Medical malpractice cases are usually only valid between six months and two years after the injury—so don’t wait.
 Whether you are filing a claim due to a wrong, missed, or delayed diagnosis, or feel your doctor failed to diagnose all of your health problems, contact the Ocala medical malpractice attorneys at Allen Law.
 Our family-friendly approach will help you feel cared for as you take care of yourself during this difficult time.
-Give us a call at 352-351-3258 or visit our website for a free consultation.